Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY IT’S A TOP PICK: Vacuuming, scrubbing with cleaner, and drying – all in one easy-to-use package.

 This Hoover FloorMate is an example of a vacuum cleaner built from the ground up to clean hard floors, especially wood floors and all their unique cleaning needs.
 The brush roll is no typical row of bristles – instead, it’s a line of counter-rotating little brushes that act like mini mops for your flooring.
 You can easy take the brush roll out and clean it, too, which is useful if things get a little muddy.
 But what’s really impressive here is the three-stage setting.
 The first stage provides typical vacuuming capabilities.
 The second stage is a washing feature that scrubs the floor with water.
 The third stage is a drying option so that water doesn’t have to linger.
 Together they form one of the best hardwood cleaning systems in the non-commercial vacuum market.
+Since this isn’t a cordless model, you won’t have to worry about charging batteries or the battery life running low to get started cleaning.

 There are two tanks on this model, one for clean water and one for dirty water, which helps keep your floors shiny but does make emptying and rinsing slightly more complicated.
 However, thanks to the plug-in canister design, it’s never too much of a burden.
 Note that the model comes with both surface wipes and floor cleaner, along with options for more advanced bundles – augmented by the Clean Boost Control, a fingertip button for squirting detergent on especially dirty areas.
 This also makes the Hoover one of the best vacuums for laminate floors or tile floors.